Turn Browsers into Buyers

 3. Donate to charity

 Times of hardship can bring out the best in human nature.
 Communities are coming together and people are going out of their way to donate money to those affected by the crisis or in real need of support.
+Many businesses have recently been donating some of their products or offering their time and services to help out the community.

 If you’re looking for a way to help, why not give a small percentage of each sale to charity?
 Customers are more likely to shop if they know their online shopping is helping support key workers, patients, or people in need.
 Being a more human brand is a trait every company should embrace, and this could make a real difference right now.